 Meaty mushrooms and sweet leeks are a classic combination that pair beautifully in this easy and nutritious Baked Mushroom Leek Frittata that’s perfect for a weeknight dinner or your next weekend brunch.

 I was compensated for writing the original article, “Mushrooms,” and developing the recipe found in the April 2016 issue of Today’s Dietitian.
 I was not compensated for sharing the column or magazine with readers on my blog.
 All opinions are my own.
+This page also contains affiliate links.
+See below for full disclosure statement.

 I have a quick and easy recipe for you today, just in time for Sunday’s Mother’s Day brunch!